DanielaCabiddu/PHREESQL/README.md

 ## Citing Us

-If you use PhreeSQLib in your academic projects, please consider citing the library using the following BibTeX entry:
+If you use PHREESQL in your academic projects, please consider citing the library using the following BibTeX entry:

 [BIBTEX REFERENCE AFTER PUBLICATION]